pipobscure/pipobscure/_posts/2015-02-14-bogleech-anarcho-queer-study-reveals-it-costs.markdown

 ---
 layout: post
-title: "> The one silver lining is that a lot of the people who feel that way are old.
+title: "The one silver lining is that a lot of the people who feel that way are old.
 Can we start a countdown page to when the last baby boomer is finally dead?"
 date: 2015-02-14 10:37:02 Z